KaungHtetWin/City-Search/README.md

 ### Features

 - [x] Home
   - User able to filter initial characters of the target string.
 - [x] Details
-    - When tapped, User able to see the location of that city on a map.
+  - When tapped, the User can see the location of that city on a map.

 ### Technical Specification

-The app is written and built with this following hardware and sofware specification
+The app is written and built with the following hardware and software specification

-- XCode Version : Version 14.1 (14B47b)
+- XCode Version: Version 14.1 (14B47b)
 - macOS Version: macOS Ventra 14.3 (14E222b)
 - Swift Version: 5
-- Minium iOS Version : 13.0
+- Minimum iOS Version: 13.0

 ### Development Specification